-- Identify the fundamental principles and procedures of social science research. - Critically analyze social science research. - Identify a research question that makes an important contribution to knowledge in psychology or prevention science and formulate a proposal to test that question. - Effectively communicate ideas about research (orally and in writing).
+- Identify the fundamental principles and procedures of social science research. - Critically analyze social science research. - Identify a research question that makes an important contribution to knowledge in the social sciences and formulate a proposal to test that question. - Effectively communicate ideas about research (orally and in writing).